Drive sales on autopilot with ecommerce-focused featuresSee Features

 Visitors who abandon their cart are clearly interested in your products, so discount codes are ideal for cart abandonment sequences.
-Alternatively, they could be tied to other triggers such as customer birthdays.
+Alternatively, they could be tied to other triggers such as birthday emails.

-A trigger email containing a discount code can be a powerful motivator—especially if you’re an industry where customers tend to shop around before making a purchase.
+Trigger emails containing a discount code can be a strong motivator—especially if you’re an industry where customers tend to shop around before making a purchase.

 Of course, not every business will have a use case for discount emails.
 Those that do should be careful not to overdo them.